 We all have an inner critic that often does more harm than good.
 It’s this inner voice that can further demoralise you when in doubt.
-Negative self-talk or comparisons is something that everyone experiences from time to time, and it can affect your mind, causing unwanted stress and leaving you feeling disappointed.
+Negative self-talk or comparisons are something that everyone experiences from time to time, and it can affect your mind, causing unwanted stress and leaving you feeling disappointed.

 It can manifest in several ways, with negative thoughts plaguing your mind – I am not good enough, I can never do anything right, I will never be able to get that job.
 While being criticised and compared pushes some to do better in order to prove their worth, it can affect the morale of others, creating self-doubt and even causing serious mental health issues.
 Some of the effects of negative self-talk and comparisons include the following:

-It can create limiting beliefs such as ‘I am not worthy of being loved’ or ‘I can’t open my own business’.
+- It can create limiting beliefs such as ‘I am not worthy of being loved’ or ‘I can’t open my own business.’

-You might tend to believe that perfection is key to greatness and develop perfectionist tendencies.
+- You might tend to believe that perfection is key to greatness and develop perfectionist tendencies.

-You develop a tendency to self-judge and do better than others, simply because your definition of success, happiness, and love is based on how it looks on others.
+- You develop a tendency to self-judge and do better than others, simply because your definition of success, happiness, and love is based on how it looks on others.

-It could make you feel needy and insecure in your relationships, where even a ‘playful’ amount of criticism can have a negative impact on you.
+- It could make you feel needy and insecure in your relationships, where even a ‘playful’ amount of criticism can have a negative impact on you.

 The biggest drawback of negative self-talk is that it is not positive.
 Studies have shown that positive self-talk is a great predictor of productivity, success, and overall well-being.
 So how can you avoid comparisons and negative self-talk?
 The following six steps can help.